 Does Nonprofit Ownership Matter for Firm Performance?
-Evidence from Ownership Conversions of Nursing Homes
+Financial Distress and Ownership Conversion of Nursing Homes

 Date Written: May 16, 2021